 Octavian was succeeded by Tiberius Claudius Nero (court name indicating his status as a god: Tiberius Caesar Divi Augusti Filius).
-He was legally granted to be Octavian’s adopted son, and was also the secret lover of Octavian’s consort Livia.
+He was legally granted to be Octavian’s adopted son, and was also, Octavian’s first consort, Livia’s lover (keeping it all in the family).
 Tiberius reigned from 17 to 37.
-Tiberius was Caesar during the beginning of the Church of Christ (Luke 3:1).
-He too assumed the title Augustus.
-He had no care for any religions beyond the Roman Pantheon and emperor worship; and he also had no use for the Jews, because they held closely to their religion and defied paying either homage or tribute to the Romans.
+Tiberius was Caesar during the beginning of the Church of Christ (Luke 3:1), and we should pay some attention to the period of his reign.
+As noted above, he too assumed both the title of Caesar and Augustus.
+He had no care for religions other than the Roman Pantheon and emperor worship; and he also had no use for the Jews, because they held closely to their own religion and defied paying homage or tribute to the Romans.
 Tiberius abolished Jewish worship in Rome and later removed them into the far reaches of the empire as military conscripts.

 History regarded Caligula as a madman.
-In short order he had declared himself, his wife (who was his sister), and his favorite horse all to be worshipped as Roman gods.
-He had the largest ancient ship ever built, assembled in a land locked lake where it could not be maneuvered or used at all.
-When he was assassinated by his personal servants, he was in the process of sending an army to Jerusalem with a statue of himself which he had commanded to have erected within the Holy of Holies in Herod’s Temple (and which surely would have caused a revolt).
-The ship went down on the way, so the statue never made it to Judaea.
+In short order he declared himself, his wife (who was his sister), and his favorite horse to be worshipped as Roman gods.
+He had the largest ancient ship in history to that time, constructed within a lake near Rome where it could neither be maneuvered nor used for anything beyond a walkabout.
+When he was assassinated by his personal servants, he was in the process of sending an army to Jerusalem with a statue of himself that he commanded to be placed within the Holy of Holies in Herod’s Temple (and which certainly would have caused a revolt).
+The ship went down on the way and the statue never made it to Judaea.
 He is not mentioned in the New Testament.
 Caligula is remembered for riotous debauchery and overindulgences.

 Caligula was followed by the halt Claudius – Tiberius Claudius Drusus Nero Germanicus (41 — 54).
-Though a Julian, Claudius’ recognition and name rested mainly upon the reputation of his brother Germanicus, the grandfather of Nero, who had been a very popular soldier, Tribune and Consul, and one who many felt was destined to be Caesar, that is until his murder.
+Though a Julian, Claudius’ recognition and name rested mainly upon the reputation of his brother Germanicus, the grandfather of Nero, who had been a very popular soldier, Tribune and Consul, and one who many felt was destined to be Caesar, that is until he was murdered.
 Claudius is mentioned in Acts 9:28.
-He restored the Jews in Palestine but later banished them from Rome.
+He restored the Jews in Palestine but later banished them from the city of Rome.